vanzasetia/personal-website/src/blogs/copy.md

 ---
 title: Copying
+description: Do you think stealing is copying?
 date: 2024-07-25
-tags: opinion
+tags: copyright
+copyright:
-copyrightYear: 2024
+  year: 2024
 ---

 A person tells me that sharing a copy of a movie is stealing.
 The receiver of the gratis copy is a potential customer.
-As a result, when the receiver watches the movie without paying, the producers lose that potential income.
+This means the producers lose that *potential* income—not their *real* income.

 I disagree with that person.
 I tell that person about an analogy.